In Exercises 61–86, use reference angles to find the exact value ... | Channels for Pearson+

 Textbook QuestionTextbook Question

 In Exercises 61–86, use reference angles to find the exact value of each expression.
-Do not use a calculator. sin 2𝜋 3
+Do not use a calculator. cot 19𝜋 6

 Verified Solution